jylhakos/Data-Analysis-and-Visualizations/Databricks/README.md

 ![alt text](https://github.com/jylhakos/Data-Analysis-and-Visualizations/blob/main/Databricks/An_overview_of_generative_AI_capabilities_with_Databricks_and_AWS.png?raw=true)

-Figure: An overview of generative AI capabilities with Databricks and AWS
+_Figure: An overview of generative AI capabilities with **Amazon AWS and Databricks**

 ## Use case: Fine-tuning a BERT model